-Question 31.
+Question 32.
 Reference Transactions.
 Report the total number of reference transactions.
 A reference transaction is an information contact that involves the knowledge, use, recommendations, interpretation, or instruction in the use of one or more information sources by a member of the library staff.
 The term includes information and referral service.
 Information sources include (a) printed and nonprinted material; (b) machine-readable databases (including computer-assisted instruction); (c) the library's own catalogs and other holdings records; (d) other libraries and institutions through communication or referral; and (e) persons both inside and outside the library.
 When a staff member uses information gained from previous use of information sources to answer a question, the transaction is reported as a reference transaction even if the source is not consulted again.

 If a contact includes both reference and directional services, it should be reported as one reference transaction.
+Include virtual reference transactions (e.g., e-mail, WWW form, chat).
 Duration should not be an element in determining whether a transaction is a reference transaction.
-Sampling based on a typical week may be used to extrapolate TO A FULL YEAR for Question 31.
+Sampling based on a typical week may be used to extrapolate TO A FULL YEAR for Question 32.
 Please indicate if the figure is based on sampling.